 The relations between the Company and its subsidiaries are strictly limited, which make it very difficult for the Group to manage the high level of competition in the field of communications.
 Similar limitations do not apply to entities in competition with the Company.
 Thus, for instance, on July 7, 2005, an unconditional merger was approved by the Antitrust Commissioner between Discount Investment Company Ltd. ("DIC") and Cellcom Israel Ltd. ("Cellcom"), which, when implemented, will make DIC the holder of the controlling interest in Cellcom.
 In the Company's opinion, approval of the merger unconditionally gives rise to an asymmetrical situation in which the Bezeq Group is under severe limitations, whilst the DIC Group, which also holds other communications companies, is not under similar limitations.
+The Company is considering the steps it should take in this regard.

-2. Fixed-Line Domestic Communications - "Bezeq" - The Israel Telecommunications Corp.
-Limited ("the Company")
+2. FIXED-LINE DOMESTIC COMMUNICATIONS - "BEZEQ" - THE ISRAEL TELECOMMUNICATIONS CORP.
+LIMITED ("THE COMPANY")